All the films from all the editions, including those subsequently removed, presently totalling 1177. An easy way of seeing how…

 "What do you need to see?"
 Ask any cinema-lover that question and you'll get a million different answers.
 Perhaps that's…

-A list of all films from the 2015 Edition of the book "1001 Movies You Must See Before You Die",…
+Our attempt to watch all (currently) 1177 films from the "1001 Movies You Must See Before You Die" book, in…